 In the event of an actual emergency, you slide the protective cover to the right, popping out a plastic tab (the witness seal, which helps to deter accidental activation) and press the red button for 2 seconds.
 Or you can simply remove it from its bracket (the bracket contains a magnet that prevents water activation while still attached), place it in the water, and the EPIRB will begin transmitting automatically.
 It comes with a tether wrapped around the beacon under the black strap.
 Make sure to attach it to you so it doesn’t drift away!

-For full operation instructions check the manual.
+For full operation instructions please review the manual: manual download (pdf)

 Where to Buy